Murder on Mars

 Murder on Mars is a juvenile science fiction novel, the sixteenth in Hugh Walters' Chris Godfrey of U.N.E.X.A. series.
 It was published in the UK by Faber in 1975.
-It was the second in the series to switch to detective work rather than space exploration.
+It was the second in the series to focus on Tony Hale's detective work rather than Chris Godfrey.

 Plot summary

 In a crater on Mars an engineer from Mars Base has been found dead, his spacesuit slashed.
 Despite having a large number of suspects to interview, Morrey Kant, Serge Smyslov and Tony Hale's questioning flushes out a prime suspect.
 But Tony does not believe they have the right man and hatches a dangerous plan to find the real killer.